AmandaKitSam/holiday-rentals/README.md

 - Step 5: Users can manage their listings.
 You can update your rooms.

-- Step 6: Users can also see a list of their rooms at the profile page.
+- Step 6: Users can view a list of their rooms at the listing page and the user's profile page.

 ## Models: